 - Bears are active from approximately March – November.
-They are particularly active in the Rattlesnake in early spring, and then again in late summer through the fall when domestic fruit trees (like apples) are ripe.
+They are particularly active in the Rattlesnake in early spring, and then again from late August through mid October when domestic fruit trees (like apples) are ripe.

 - Mountain lions are active throughout the year.
 They seem to be most often sighted in the valleys when there is heavy snow (January-March) as well as when the deer have newborn fawns (roughly in May).

 - Report non-emergency sightings of bears or lions on bus routes or walk to school routes to Montana Fish, Wildlife and Parks at (406) 542-5500.
 Report emergencies directly to 911.

 - If a bear or lion is reported in the vicinity of a bus stop, or the immediate area around the school (including Pineview Park), a notification may be issued via text and email to all parents.
 Please keep your email and phone number current so that you receive these alerts.